mudgen/mokens-bug-bounty/README.md

 Since the next tokenId increments each time a mint occurs the price for mokens increases each time a mint occurs.
 A race condition is possible (without mitigation) when multiple people try to mint a moken at the same time.
 If multiple people try to mint a moken at the same time one of the mint transactions will go through and the others will throw because the mint price went up.
 To prevent these transactions from throwing a mint price buffer exists.
 The mint price buffer enables mint transactions to go through if they are within the buffer range.

 It is noted here that people are supposed to mint mokens at the current price as given from the `mintPrice()` function.
-It is possible for morally corrupt people to get a slight discount by paying a little less than the price given from the `mintPrice()` function, however they will not get a discount from their conscience if they have one, and karma will eventually get them if they don't.
+Though it is possible to do, people should not take advantage of the mint price buffer to pay slightly less than the current price.